Quick Take

 - Use live or artificial baits that mimic prey, such as worms, crayfish, or spinnerbaits.

-- Fish in shallow waters and around structures, such as rocks, logs, or weed beds where peacock bass feed.
+- Fish in shallow waters and around structures, such as rocks, logs, or weed beds, where peacock bass feed.

-- Because Peacock bass is aggressive, rather reel slowly and steadily.
+- Because Peacock bass are aggressive, reel in slowly and steadily.

 - Practice catch and release to help conserve the species.

 Peacock bass can be cooked and is regarded as a treat in some parts of the world.
 Some popular options include grilling, pan-frying, and baking.
-Grilling can give the fish a crisp skin and smokey flavor, pan-frying can result in a crispy exterior and tender interior, and baking can allow for gentle and even cooking.
+Grilling can give the fish a crisp skin and smoky flavor, pan-frying can result in a crispy exterior and tender interior, and baking can allow for gentle and even cooking.
 Season the fish with spices and herbs and serve it with a side of vegetables or a fresh salad.

 Sources

-- bass online / Accessed January 29, 2023
+- Bass Online / Accessed January 29, 2023

-- fish keeper / Accessed January 29, 2023
+- Fish Keeper / Accessed January 29, 2023

-- bad man tropical fish / Accessed January 29, 2023
+- Bad Man Tropical Fish / Accessed January 29, 2023